 Chocolate Banana Baked Oatmeal

-This Chocolate Banana Baked Oatmeal is a healthy, easy breakfast that can be made ahead of time!
-This vegan-friendly recipe can be drizzled with peanut butter for added protein!
+This Chocolate Banana Baked Oatmeal is a healthy, easy breakfast that can be made ahead of time, making breakfasts a breeze.
+This vegan-friendly recipe can also be drizzled with peanut butter for added protein or left as is.
+Who doesn’t love a good chocolate and peanut butter combo though?

 Chocolatey baked oatmeal that tastes like a dessert but is made with only healthy ingredients!
 Chocolate Banana Baked Oatmeal is easy to make, delicious and nutritious!
 The three main requirements for any breakfast in my book!

-This oatmeal is easily one of my favourite ways to have oatmeal in the morning!
+This oatmeal is easily one of my favorite ways to have oatmeal in the morning!
 What’s not to love?!
-Its rich and chocolatey but made entirely with healthy ingredients that are good for you.
+It’s rich and chocolatey but made entirely with healthy ingredients that are good for you.
 Who wouldn’t want to satisfy a chocolate craving without any guilt?

 Chocolate Banana Baked Oatmeal drizzled with peanut butter